wanghaisheng/responsive-landing-page-starter/content/blog/en/laravel-9-strap-in.md

 outdated: false
 replacement_url: ""
 ---
 It's been in the works for a year, and on the 8th of February, it finally shipped: Laravel 9 is here!
-In this article we'll go through a few new features, but rather than a "list of things" (which, to be honest, you can get by [viewing the release notes](https://laravel.com/docs/9.x/releases) or by viewing one of the many articles replicating the release notes masquerading as blog content), I'm going to provide some commentary and extra context on the changes that have caught my eye.
+In this article we'll go through a few new features, but rather than a "list of things", I'm going to provide some commentary and extra context on the changes that have caught my eye.

 ### The Big Stuff